 Conclusion: AGI vs ASI in Perspective

 The AGI vs ASI conversation usefully separates two horizons: human-level generality and beyond-human capability.
 But progress doesn’t require certainty about either.
-The right move is to operationalize what works now—copilots, retrieval-grounded analytics, and guarded automation—while strengthening governance and documentation so you are resilient to capability shifts.
-With smart guardrails, disciplined measurement, and a living policy, you capture near-term ROI and stay ready for whatever arrives next in the AGI vs ASI journey.
+The right move is to operationalize what works now—copilots, retrieval-grounded analytics, and guarded automation—while strengthening governance and documentation so you’re resilient to capability shifts.
+With smart guardrails, disciplined measurement, and a living policy, you capture near-term ROI and stay ready for whatever arrives next.

 Further Reading & References